 - It Should Be Extendable – The best metaphors are those that you can extend throughout your presentation, simplifying each individual component and then bringing it together all at the end.

-How to Select a Metaphor
+How to select a Metaphor for Metaphor Presentations

 The biggest barrier to using metaphors in a presentation is actually finding one that will work for your topic.
 We don’t have all day to think of different metaphors and apply them to our work; we do have to actually get the work done.
 But taking time now to ensure your audience understands what you’re saying will save you a lot of time, and trouble, in the future.